javalin/website/_posts/tutorials/2019-07-31-simple-frontends-with-javalin-and-vue.md

 Now that we know how to create components, let's look at a very common scenario: creating an admin interface.
 Our admin interface should be able to display an overview of users, and also additional details for one specific user.
-This will required two views, and we should probably also include a 404 page.
+This will require two views, and we should probably also include a 404 page.

 Let's change the server by adding the following lines: